Gandhi Memorial Intercontinental School: History

 GMIS Bali is situated in Renon, Denpasar and was established in 2007.
 It has nearly 500 students from over 30 countries.
 GMIS Semarang is the newest, having been established in 2015.
 The teaching faculty at all 3 campuses is primarily Indian and Indonesian.

 GMIS Jakarta, GMIS Bali, and GMIS Semarang are 3 of the 6 schools that were created under the aegis of Gandhi Seva Loka (GSL).
 GSL is a non-profit organization that was founded in 1947 by Sindhis in Jakarta aiming not only to provide education through schools but also to spread Indian culture in Indonesia.
 The organization and the schools are named after Mahatma Gandhi.

 The school changed its name to Gandhi Memorial Intercontinental School from Gandhi Memorial International School in 2015 to comply with the Indonesian government in their regulations prohibiting the use of the word "international" in school names.

-On October 25 2024, GMIS Jakarta's principal of 30 years, Ashok Pal Singh, had passed away.
-On January 26 2025, GMIS Semarang's principal, Suresh Arora, also passed away.
-As of October 2025, neither schools have appointed a new principal.
+Ashok Pal Singh, who had served as principal of GMIS Jakarta for 30 years, died on 25 October 2024.
+Suresh Arora, principal of GMIS Semarang, died on 26 January 2025.
+On 21 January 2026, GMIS Jakarta appointed Manish Semwal as its new principal.